Our new Friends lectures series runs from September until April, with a break in December.

 Parking space is to the left of this building.
 The NEW CLASSROOMS are to the RIGHT OF this building.

-There will also be stewards at The West Wing to direct you to our new lecture venue.
+There will also be stewards at The West Wing to direct you to our new lecture venue, inside the library.

 Download a copy of our lecture programme below